 In April 2016, Whoopi Goldberg co-founded Whoopi & Maya, a company that made medical cannabis products for women seeking relief from menstrual cramps.

-In 2016, Whoopi Goldberg executive produced a reality television series called "Strut", based on transgender models from the modeling agency Slay Model Management in Los Angeles.
+In 2016, Whoopi Goldberg executive produced a reality television series called 'Strut', based on transgender models.
+The series aired on Oxygen.

 In May 2017, Whoopi Goldberg spoke in support of transgender rights at the 28th GLAAD Media Awards.